timbo-learning/dotnet-code-coverage/README.md

 Results available on [Sonarcloud](https://sonarcloud.io/dashboard?id=timbo%3Adotnet-code-coverage)

-More diff-like comparison, focused on new code and previous build
+1. More diff-like comparison, focused on new code and previous build, but still has history.
+2. Coverage History
+3. Integrates into build process
+4. cross-platform
+5. Graphical Report
+6. Compatible with xUnit

 ![Sonarcloud Coverage](screenshots/sonarcloud/sonarcloud-coverage.PNG)
 Uncovered Lines